Actifio/AGMPowerCLI/UsageExamples.md

 The CSV needs the following columns:

 * **applianceid**  This is used to determine which backup appliance will manage the new VMware VM.
-* **vcenterid**   This determines Vcenter.
+* **vcenterid**   This determines vCenter.
 Get-AGMHost -filtervalue "isvcenterhost=true" | select id,name to get the details

 An example CSV file is as follows:
 ```